 Meet Wild Web Woman Michaela Latavanh!
-Michaela is the founder of Beachside Studio, a web design and digital strategy boutique that creates client-attracting websites for woman business owners with big visions.
+Michaela is the founder of Beachside Studio, a web design and digital strategy boutique that creates client-attracting websites for women business owners with big visions.

 What inspired you to launch your business?
 I moved to Brazil for love.
 When I arrived I couldn’t speak Portuguese well enough to get any local design jobs, so I started searching for virtual jobs.
 That’s when I discovered the entire online business world and never looked back.

 How has your previous employment experience aided you professionally?
 I started freelancing while I was still at college to build my portfolio with real-life pieces but ended up enjoying working for myself so much that I never worked for anyone else with exception of one internship and working and traveling as a scuba diving instructor.